Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 There are often no symptoms in the early stages of vaginal cancer, before cancer has spread.
-Most cases of this rare cancer are diagnosed in the early stages.
+Most cases diagnosed in the early stages are found during regular pelvic exams.
 Vaginal cancer in later stages may cause symptoms such as:

 Abnormal vaginal discharge